 Battles from the Age of Reason: Kolin (Clash of Arms):

 An updated reprint would have this one approaching perfection.
 Until then, you pretty much have to play this one on Vassal.
+Even so, the maps are just Fugly.
 I got my copy in 1996 and it is woefully dated.

 Battles from the Age of Reason: Lobositz (Clash of Arms):